-What Is a Clinical Trial?
+What is a Clinical Trial?

-A clinical trial is a research study with volunteers that is designed to discover which treatment improves results for patients.
+- A clinical trial is a research study with volunteers that is designed to discover which treatment improves results for patients.
 Clinical trials usually compare different treatments like medications, procedures, or devices.

-What is the ISCHEMIA Study?
+What is the ISCHEMIA Trial?

-- Starting treatment with medicines and lifestyle changes alone, with a plan to use cardiac procedures only if they are needed, or
+- Starting treatment with medicines and lifestyle changes alone, with a plan to use cardiac procedures only if they are needed, OR

 - Starting treatment with invasive cardiac procedures (cardiac catheterization), and then stent placement or bypass surgery along with medicines and lifestyle changes